Shall I Buy A New or Used Boat?

 There are many factors in determining whether to buy a boat new or used.

-The first reason to buy a boat used is that you want a bigger boat to accommodate your needs and a new built would cost more than you are willing to pay.
+The first reason to buy a used boat is that you want a bigger boat to accommodate your needs and a new built would cost more than you are willing to pay.
 Here we provide the pros & cons of buying new or used.

 A new boat is obviously ideal as you get to choose your own options and customize the boat to your own specifications.
 This ranges from the obvious options such as the size of the air conditioning system, the installation of bigger generator sets and also the engines to go at higher speed with bigger horsepower options to other specially customized options which the yard can design for you.
 There are many new electrical and electronic options today such as:-